 Ukraine is no stranger to the global tech community.
 Many Silicon Valley-based startups and international businesses alike have had a positive experience with Ukrainian teams and recommend them to others.
 Ukrainians are talented and ambitious: they want to be a part of something great and contribute to successful projects.

-What the Ukrainian tech industry still needs to do, however, is consolidate its and build a more positive and consistent image of Ukraine as a tech destination and attract more investors and business.
-But as it was mentioned during the Summit, it can’t happen overnight and is a long-term process of dedication and force consolidation in one direction.
+What the Ukrainian tech industry still needs to do, however, is consolidate and build a more positive and consistent image of Ukraine as a tech destination to attract more investors and business.
+But as it was mentioned during the Summit, this can’t happen overnight.
+It's a long-term process of dedication and force consolidation in one direction.